Gabriel Moreno Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.23).
+- The Dodgers' 4.21 team ERA ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (153 total, 1.2 per game).
+- Dodgers pitchers combine to rank 13th in baseball in home runs allowed (154 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.